Find Your Flow—And Keep It Going

-Proof you don't have to do Huge Things to hit your peak state—and reap the confidence, performance and feel-good rewards—more often.
+Turns out, you don't have to do Huge Things to hit your peak state—and continue to reap the confidence, performance and feel-good rewards from it.

 Flow is when you're totally at one with whatever you're doing.
 "It can be defined as complete absorption in the present moment", explains Morgan Levy, PhD, a licensed psychologist in Boca Raton, Florida, who specialises in stress, anxiety and burnout.
 "It's almost as if the individual experiences a merging of their action and their self-awareness".
-That's the opposite of how most of us function the majority of the time, she notes, with a million different things running through your mind that are maybe (and by maybe, we mean definitely) stressing you out.
+That's the opposite of how most of us function the majority of the time, she notes.

 Think of your mind as a laptop or phone.
-Most of the time you've got loads of windows and apps open at once, which can slow down your device, explains Randy Paterson, PhD, a psychologist in Vancouver and the author of How to Be Miserable In Your Twenties.
+Most of the time you've got a load of tabs or apps open at once, which can slow down your device, explains Randy Paterson, PhD, a psychologist in Vancouver and the author of How to Be Miserable in Your Twenties.
 But in flow, the device is devoting much more of its capacity to running a single, high-powered app, so it can work at its prime.

 The Good Feels of Flow

-The psychologist who coined the concept of flow back in 1990 (Mihaly Csikszentmihalyi, in case you do trivia) considered it an optimal life experience.
+The psychologist who coined the concept of flow back in 1990 (Mihaly Csikszentmihalyi, in case it comes up at a pub quiz) considered it an optimal life experience.
 When you're flowing, you're sort of stretched to your limits doing something that's challenging and super rewarding and fun, all at the same time.
 You typically feel, he noted, "strong, alert, in effortless control, un-self-conscious, at the peak of ability".
 Problems seem to disappear.